martinjackson/simple-widgets/docs/SearchSortTableBasics.md

 4.  transfer = the name of the function to transfer the selected row data when the left mouse button is clicked
 5.  hover = highlights the current row the mouse is on to indicate the row that might be transferred
 6.  searchall = indicates that all rows in the table can be searched
+7. MAX_ITEMS = the maximum number of rows to display on a page and then use pagination.
+The default is 50.

-The table will be the same as in the Basic Search Sort Table.
+8.  number = a number that is assigned to each search sort table.
+Helps in making The table will be the same as in the Basic Search Sort Table.

 **Example**